mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 #Platform Release Note

 ##v4.21.0 (June 18,2019)
-**DEV PORTAL v1.2.0**
+**DEVELOPERS CONSOLE v1.2.0**

 ![](img/dev-console.png)

-Mia has released the first version of the DEV Portal.
-The Dev Portal is a tool that allows you to manage the entire life cycle of a software product.
+Mia has released the first version of the Developers Console.
+The Developers Console is a tool that allows you to manage the entire life cycle of a software product.

 **NEW LAUNCHER!!!**